 NOTE: Federal bankruptcy laws require that a person own their home for at least 40 months before he or she can claim a homestead exemption that exceeds $170,350 as of April 1, 2019.

 The Massachusetts homestead exemption may allow you to claim up to $500,000 in equity in your home.
 However, you must have owned the home for at least 40 months to qualify for that exemption.
-If you sold a home in Massachusetts and used that money to purchase your current home, you can count the time you owned the previous home.
+So if you sold a home in Massachusetts and used that money to purchase your current home, you can count the time you owned the previous home.

 It can be difficult to know whether to use federal or state bankruptcy exemptions.
 Because the exemptions you choose can have a significant impact on your Chapter 13 plan, it may be wise to consult a Chapter 13 bankruptcy attorney for help before filing your bankruptcy petition.